-Minifaber performs several types of welding processes: MIG welding, TIG welding, resistance welding, projection welding, robotic MIG and TIG welding and laser welding on various metallic and aluminium alloy surfaces as well as on stainless steel and iron.
+Minifaber performs several types of welding processes: MIG welding, TIG welding, resistance welding, projection welding, robotic MIG and TIG welding and laser welding on various metallic and aluminum alloy surfaces as well as on stainless steel and iron.

 MIG welding, also called MAG welding, is a continuous wire welding process where a shield gas ensures firing bath protection.
-MIG or MAG welding are used where high productivity and high flexibility of use are required.
+MIG or MAG welding is used where high productivity and high flexibility of use are required.
 While MIG welding requires the use of inert gas, MAG welding is carried out through an active gas.
 MIG welding can be also performed on thin metal, such as thin steel or aliminum.

 TIG welding is one of the most popular welding methods since it provides high quality components.
 Especially indicated to weld thin parts, it can be used for both continuous and spot welding.

 Resistance welding is a metal fusion welding technique where the material is heated by an electrical resistance.
 Generally used to weld iron and steel, resistance welding guarantees high quality standards on welded components while ensuring time and cost savings.
-To learn more about resistance welding, click here.
+If you want to learn more about resistance welding, we will explain everything to you.

 Projection welding requires studs to be placed on the metals to be welded.
 During the metal welding process, the welding current is focused on the stud that heats to obtain complex welds, with final results that ensure excellent quality at low costs.
 Basically, projection welding is a type of resistance welding that uses projection.

 Robotic TIG MIG MAG welding

 Robotic welding is performed by programmable industrial robots.
 Mainly used in situations that requires repeated welding, it guarantees repeated precision that is hard to achieve with manual welding.
-Curious to know more about robotic welding?
-Click here.
+Greater precision and higher productivity are the main advantages of robotic welding.

 Laser welding allows metals and metallic alloys to be welded, creating a thin and deep weld, with reduced heat deformations thanks to the reduced heat, even on materials that could not otherwise be welded.
 Precision, cleanness, minimal heat input, and fast manufacturing are just a few of the advantages of laser welding.

 Welding metals: the metals that we process in Minifaber

 Iron welding is one of the most required welding processes, as the material is widely employed in several industrial sectors.
 Thanks to the cutting-edge machinery and the extensive know-how raised through the years, Minifaber can provide iron welding services with the highest cleanness and precision.
 There are 5 different ways to carry out iron welding: Minifaber will help you choose the right one!

-Renowned for its ductility, lightness and oxidation resistance, aluminium is employed in every sector in which these qualities are required, such as the aerospace sector and the transport sector.
-Minifaber is specialized in various types of aluminum welding: aluminum MIG welding, aluminum tig welding and other welding processes to manufacture aluminium according to the desired output.
-Find out more about aluminium welding.
+Renowned for its ductility, lightness and oxidation resistance, aluminum is employed in every sector in which these qualities are required, such as the aerospace sector and the transport sector.
+Minifaber is specialized in various types of aluminum welding: aluminum MIG welding, aluminum tig welding and other welding processes to manufacture aluminum according to the desired output.

 Stainless steel welding

 Stainless steel is a special steel alloy that boasts important qualities such as rust resistance, corrosion resistance and high hygiene standards.
 For this reasons, stainless steel is widely employed in the food industry.
-Minifaber provides stainless steel welding services for any specific requirements.
-If you want to learn more about stainless steel welding, click here.
+Minifaber provides stainless steel welding services for any specific requirements, and offers three different services of stainless steel welding.

-Copper is employed in the electrical and electromechanical sector for its high conductivity and ductility.
+Copper is employed in the electrical and electromechanical sectors for its high conductivity and ductility.
 Copper welding is among the services provided by Minifaber for national and international customers.
-Interested in knowing more about copper welding?
-Click here.

 Are you interested in metal welding?
 Read our posts to learn more.